adcybulski/adcybulski.github.io/_pages/about.md

 * Public knowledge of CCTV technology & policy

 In a past life I was an American historian studying:
-* the history of the Evangelical movement
+* The history of the Evangelical movement
 * Comic books
 * Cities and their infrastructure